-Have you noticed when you let go of a balloon it makes a really funny noise?
-Have you also noticed how it moves fairly gracefully in circles, then right at the end shoots super fast (usually landing on a bookshelf, light or daddy’s head)?
+Have you wondered why balloons make a funny noise when you let them go?
+Have you also noticed how they move fairly gracefully in circles, then right at the end shoots super fast (usually landing on a bookshelf, light or daddy’s head)?

 Today we experimented by blowing up a long balloon and letting it loose in the garden.